tezos/tezos/docs/introduction/contributing.rst

 - Suggest importance of fixes: While offering many suggestions at once, it is important to also clarify that not all of them need to be acted upon and some are more important than others.
-It gives an important guidance to the developer to improve its work incrementally.
+It gives an important guidance to the developer to improve their work incrementally.

-- Take the developer opinion into consideration: Imposing a particular design choice out of personal preferences and without a real explanation will incentivize the developer to be a passive executor instead of a creative agent.
+- Take the developer's opinion into consideration: Imposing a particular design choice out of personal preferences and without a real explanation will incentivize the developer to be a passive executor instead of a creative agent.